Pa. Turnpike To Introduce 5% Toll Increase Starting This Weekend

-HARRISBURG (KDKA) — This weekend will be the beginning of new tolls for drivers on the Pennsylvania Turnpike.READ MORE: COVID-19 Precautions In Place As Pittsburgh Gets Ready To Ring In The New Year
+HARRISBURG (KDKA) — This weekend will be the beginning of new tolls for drivers on the Pennsylvania Turnpike.READ MORE: Connellsville Residents Gather For 18th Annual Polar Plunge In The Youghiogheny River

 Starting on Sunday after midnight, tolls will be increased by 5% for both the E-ZPass and toll by plate systems.

-The only exception is for the new Southern Beltway, PA Turnpike 576.READ MORE: New Gainey Administration Will Not Employ Longtime Pittsburgh Public Safety Director Wendell Hissrich
+The only exception is for the new Southern Beltway, PA Turnpike 576.READ MORE: 'No Surprises Act' Now In Effect, Protects Patients Against Unexpected Medical Charges

 While this is an increase, turnpike officials say this is the first time since 2016 the rate hike has been less than 6%.